 Family conflicts are normal.
 You can't get along with your partner or the kids all the time.
-While family drama is unavoidable, we need to learn how to manage conflicts well to avoid significant damage to family relationships.
+While family drama is unavoidable, we need to learn how to manage family conflicts well to avoid significant damage to family relationships.

 As summer comes around, learning how to manage family conflicts becomes more necessary as the kids have more free time.
 When needed, you can get family therapy in Fairfax through U.S. Care, but it also pays to know these conflict management tips.